andrewandante/silverstripe-cloud-dash-action/README.md

 - split out a core library for Dash access and re-use it for a CWP version
 - make things a little more customisable
     - fill in description somehow
-    - allow different 'bypass' types
     - custom deploy titles
     - deploy a tag/branch instead of a SHA
+- use the triggerer's dash api crendentials instead of a bot user
+- allow scheduling